spinnaker/.github/SECURITY.md

 Absolutely!
 We love code contributions too, especially for security improvements.
 Please follow the [contributing guidelines](https://spinnaker.io/community/contributing/submitting/) for any changes you would like to share.
 If you have any questions, feel free to contact the Security SIG by saying _hello_ in the [Spinnaker Slack](http://join.spinnaker.io) [#security-sig](https://spinnakerteam.slack.com/archives/CFN8F5UR2) channel.

 ## What should I expect for disclosing a vulnerability
 The spinnaker community does not offer remuneration for reporting of vulnerabilities.
-We acknowledge the reporter on the CVEs upon request as a public thank you for contributions.
+We acknowledge the reporter on the CVEs upon request as a public thank you for their contribution.

 ## How are security bugs handled?